OSGeo/OSGeoLive-doc/en/overview/cartaro_overview.rst

 Geospatial CMS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Cartaro is the web mapping platform that brings the power of the best open source geospatial components into a content management system.
-With Cartaro you are able to set-up and run your own geo-enabled and OGC standards-compliant website with not more than a few clicks.
-The geospatial components used in Cartaro are :doc:`PostGIS <../overview/postgis_overview>`, :doc:`GeoServer <../overview/geoserver_overview>`, GeoWebCache and :doc:`OpenLayers <../overview/openlayers_overview>`.
-All those are managed from within the powerful CMS `Drupal <http://drupal.org>`_.
+Cartaro provides geospatial functionality and web services within the Drupal Content Management System (CMS).
+With just a few clicks within Cartaro, you can set-up and run OGC standards based web services, as well as build maps into web pages.
+Cartaro builds upon robust Open Source components: the :doc:`PostGIS <../overview/postgis_overview>` database, :doc:`GeoServer <../overview/geoserver_overview>` and GeoWebCache web services, :doc:`OpenLayers <../overview/openlayers_overview>` maps in the browser, all managed from within the powerful `Drupal <http://drupal.org>`_ CMS.

-Cartaro is for organisations and individuals that need to run a light-weight spatial data infrastructure (SDI) without the need for extensive configurations and much individual programming.
+Cartaro is designed for CMS websites needing to handle geospatial data, and for organisations wanting a light-weight Spatial Data Infrastructure (SDI) with minimal configuration and programming.

-Cartaro is also for all websites that focus on CMS features while also having to handle geospatial data.

 .. image:: ../../images/screenshots/1024x768/cartaro_frontpage.png
   :scale: 50%